mcclure/emily/doc/manual.md

 `.set` will set a key which already exists; if it does not exist, it will attempt to set it on the parent.
 (If it gets all the way to the end of the prototype chain and has not found a object which has a match for that key, this is a failure and the program will halt.)

 `let` and `set` take two curried arguments, a key and a value.
-To use `let` to set the variable `a` to 3, for example, this would be `let .a 3` for a scope variable or `object.let .a 3` for a object member.
+To use `let` to set the variable `a` to 3, for example, this would be `let .a 3` for a scope variable or `object.let .a 3` for a object key.

 ## Object-oriented programming